akt0001c/WishlistManagementSystem/README.md

    CD C:\Program Files\MySQL\MySQL Server 8.0\bin
    mysql -u username -p database_name < desiredplace\dbname.sql
 ```
 - These steps will help you to setup database on your sytem
+### Before testing wishlist endpoint for manage wishlist , frist add Product using product endpoints

 ### Now you can run springBoot application using tools like sts,intellige